AshridgeTechnologies/elemento/stories/Backlog.md

 - If() may return a promise, but assumed sync
 - Auto await insertion not happening on client
 - Firestore data store blows up on null field values
+- Sum should take an array for first arg